-A key factor in the high-performance features of the Holtek range of microcontrollers is attributed to the internal system architecture.
+A key factor in the high-performance features of the Holtek range of Voice microcontrollers is attributed to the internal system architecture.
 The range of devices take advantage of the usual features found within RISC microcontrollers providing increased speed of operation and enhanced performance.
 The pipelining scheme is implemented in such a way that instruction fetching and instruction execution are overlapped, hence instructions are effectively executed in one cycle, with the exception of branch or call instructions.
 An 8-bit wide ALU is used in practically all operations of the instruction set.
 It carries out arithmetic operations, logic operations, rotation, increment, decrement, branch decisions, etc. The internal data path is simplified by moving data through the Accumulator and the ALU.
 Certain internal registers are implemented in the Data Memory and can be directly or indirectly addressed.
-The simple addressing methods of these registers along with additional architectural features ensure that a minimum of external components is required to provide a functional I/O control system with maximum reliability and flexibility.
+The simple addressing methods of these registers along with additional architectural features ensure that a minimum of external components is required to provide a functional I/O, voltage type DAC, PWM direct drive output, capacitor/resistor sensor input and external RC oscillator converter with maximum reliability and flexibility.